|Day One main activities

 Located east of Jingdezhen in Jiangxi Province, Wuyuan County is home to many small villages scattered among the streams and forested hills.
 It is a bucolic and tranquil area, and difficult to reach by public transport.
 In recent times it has become a popular tourist destination, but we plan to head for less busy areas while still making sure to take in the key highlights.
 Huijie did a scouting trip here late last year, and she has reorganised the itinerary to make sure we will be able to visit all her favourite spots—old favourites, and new favourites!

 Villages and ancient architecture

 River towns and bridges

-There are many small villages in the Wuyuan area, and many of these house temples and other well-preserved ancient architecture.
+The Wuyuan area is filled with small villages, many of which are home to temples and other well-preserved ancient architecture.
 Villagers still preserve a laidback way of life.
 This trip will take us through several villages, notably Yancun, Jiangling, and Wangkou.

 Yancun is a village that features many examples of interesting ancient architecture.
 Many of the larger houses were built by successful businessmen of days long gone by—some with more than three floors.
 A river flows past the village, and it is surrounded by fields and forested hills.

 Jiangling Village is a small settlement in a farming area, and it’s here where we’re hoping to see all the flowers.